MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 ### 8) Add the plugin to the kernel

-Once you've created your plugin, you can add it to the kernel so the AI can access it.
+Once you've created your plugin, you can add it to the kernel so the AI agent can access it.
 We can alter the `Kernel` object to include the plugin within its plugin collection by adding an additional line of code to the builder.

 ::: zone pivot="programming-language-csharp"
 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/LearnResources/MicrosoftLearn/Plugin.cs" range="35,37-40" highlight="4":::